charlesknipp/economics/the regression script/regression.md

 ## Regression tutorial

-Now that I have your attention, chances are you don't know how to use this kind of script.
+Chances are you don't know how to use this kind of script.
 That's gonna change...I hope

 **You need to have Python 3 installed locally on your machine**